-- : Minimizes the current tab until you select it again. - I Maximizes the current tab. - Zoom tool (#5 in the image): Allows you to zoom in or out on the diagram canvas.
+- : Minimizes the current tab until you select it again. - In the contract of the current tab. - Zoom tool (#5 in the image): Allows you to zoom in or out on the diagram canvas.

 Policy Actions Toolbar

 The Policy Actions toolbar contains buttons that let you perform basic actions against a policy.